20kdc/c3ds-projects/tob/Formats/Creature_History_Blob.md

   * int crossoverPoints
 * int eventCount
 * Event[eventCount] events
+  * It is important to note that these are only "solid" events (engine-defined events that the creature was definitely around to see).
+This is apparently to help prevent desyncs from, i.e. "child was born" events on other computers during warping.
 * string name
   * Client enforces a limit on names by the amount of pixels in them - in practice this means a soft limit of about 32 characters should do.
   * The client likes to send this as empty while sending a user text update.
 If this is an either-or condition or not is unknown, so right now Natsue will assume blank names indicate this condition.